Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Open GitHub Copilot Chat, then click `+` to clear prompt history.

-- Ask ChatGPT why the UI is not centered:
+- Ask Copilot Chat why the UI is not centered:

     ```md
     #selection How can I center the banner title in the middle of the banner?